ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 .. only:: point_release

     .. warning::
-        This section only concerns users upgrading from a |previousversion| or earlier server.
-If upgrading from a |version| server, you do not need to upgrade the database.
+        This section only concerns users upgrading from a 5.3 or earlier server.
+If upgrading from a 5.4 or 5.5 server, you do not need to upgrade the database.

 Ensure Unicode character encoding